krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_Arista.md

 OPTIONAL:
-  - Create the required variables file called `eos-spines.yml` in the `group_vars` directory for *eos-spine1* and *eos-spine2* to build out all 4 configurations.
+  - Create the required variable file called `eos-spines.yml` in the `group_vars` directory for *eos-spine1* and *eos-spine2* to build out all 4 configurations.

 ### Task 3 - Pushing the Configurations